Coded Data Rebalancing for Decentralized Distributed Databases: Converse for node removal

 This converse essentially follows from similar arguments as in \cite{codedData} (proof of Theorem 1 in \cite{codedData}).
 However for the sake of completeness we give the complete proof here.
 This proof also uses some simpler alternate arguments than that in \cite{codedData}.
 This proof, as in \cite{codedData}, uses the induction based technique developed in \cite{FundLimitsDistribCom}.

 Let each of the $F$ bits of the data be chosen independently and uniformly at random from $\{0,1\}$ .
 Without loss of generality, we assume that node $K$ has been removed from the system.
 Thus, each bit of $D_K$ (storage in $K$) has to be placed in exactly one surviving node.
 As in Section \ref{sys_model}, let $P_k:k\in[K-1]$ denote the set of bits of $D_K$ to be placed in nodes $k\in[K-1]$ respectively.
-Note that $P_k\cap P_{k'}=\phi, \forall k\neq k'.$
+We also have $P_k\cap P_{k'}=\phi, \forall k\neq k'.$

 For some $k,S\subset [K]$, we define the the quantity $a_k^S$ as the number of bits of $P_k$ which are available exclusively in at least one node of $S$, i.e.,

 Let $X_k=\phi_k(D_k)$ denote the transmission by node $k$ in a valid rebalancing scheme.
 For $S\subset[K-1]$, we define Let